abhisheks-gh/Java-SE-8/README.md

   whereas the regular initialization blocks are executed every time a object is initialized.
 * A static block just like an static method can only load static variables & methods.

+# 'this' keyword
+* 'this' keyword is used to bypass the local variable (searching of value in local frame on stack) and directly go to the object associated with it.

 # Rules for Constructor chaining
 * *this()* is used for constructor chaining.
 * Parameters passed inside 'this()' decides to which constructor call should be generated.